 All Franklin parents and family members are welcome to visit the University at any time during the year.
-The Office of Advancement will gladly schedule a campus tour, visits with faculty, or meetings with members of the administrative staff for current/past parents as well as other family members.
-Our Offices in Sorengo, Switzerland are open from 8:30 am to 5:00 pm, Monday through Friday.
+The Office of Advancement will gladly schedule a campus tour, visits with faculty, or meetings with members of the administrative staff for current/ past parents as well as other family members.
 To arrange a campus visit, please contact our Advancement team at advancement@fus.edu.